toychicken/lrg.io/content/articles/spikes-pocs-prototypes-and-the-mvp.md

 A spike must:

-* Have a clearly defined objective e.g. “Investigate complexity of integrating our system with X library”
+* Have a clearly defined objective e.g. "Investigate complexity of integrating our system with X library"
-* Be timeboxed e.g. “Two days”
+* Be timeboxed e.g. "Two days"
 * Be focussed on establishing complexity of a future task, not actually doing the work

 It’s often tempting to go for ‘big’ spikes and actually do some of the work.
 However, the result is usually that part of the puzzle may get ‘done’ but that others are left uninvestigated.